qu4dSec/4F9h0x/README.md

 | [c4ptur3th3fl4g](https://tryhackme.com/room/c4ptur3th3fl4g)                              | security, youtube, dccybsersec, ctf | Easy         | A beginner level CTF challenge                                               |
 | [Root me](https://tryhackme.com/room/rrootme)                              | security, web, linux, privilege-escalation | Easy         | A CTF for beginners, can you root me?                                               |
 | [Sublist3r](https://tryhackme.com/room/rpsublist3r)                              | red, primer, sublist3r, recon | Easy         | Learn how to find subdomains with sublist3r                                               |

+There are rooms that are not here but will be added later